 - Dealer employees are required to undergo background checks (California, Connecticut, Delaware, Illinois, New Jersey, Virginia, Washington).

-- Dealers are required to take security precautions to reduce the risk of theft (security measures may include safe storage requirements, alarm systems, and limitations on the display of firearms) (California, Connecticut, Illinois, Massachusetts, Minnesota, New Jersey, Pennsylvania, Rhode Island, West Virginia, District of Columbia).
+- Dealers are required to take security precautions to reduce the risk of theft (security measures may include safe storage requirements, alarm systems, and limitations on the display of firearms) (California, Connecticut, Illinois, Massachusetts, Minnesota, New Jersey, Pennsylvania, Rhode Island, District of Columbia).

 - Dealers are required to report all firearm sales to state and local law enforcement.